ersheff/IMS322-Docs/docs/css/hover.md

 # Hover

 A [pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) is "a keyword added to a selector that specifies a special state of the selected element(s)" (from MDN Web Docs).
-One of the most useful and familiar pseudo-classes is `:hover`, which is used to define the appearance of an element when the user's pointer is hovering over it.
+One of the most useful and familiar pseudo-classes is `:hover`, which defines the appearance of an element when the user's pointer is hovering over it.

 <p class="codepen" data-height="400" data-default-tab="css,result" data-slug-hash="abXeMdN" data-editable="true" data-user="ersheff" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/abXeMdN">